-A colposcopy is a very specialized test, but one that happens right in the office of Capital Women’s Care in Arlington and McLean, Virginia.
+A colposcopy is a very specialized test, but one that happens right in the office of Capital Women’s Care in Arlington, Virginia.
 That is a big plus for patients who need additional screening to rule out conditions such as cervical cancer.
 It provides a close view of tissue that might be affected by certain conditions and allows one of the GYN specialists to do a biopsy to rule out cancer.
 If you suspect you need a colposcopy, call the offices of Capital Women’s Care to schedule an appointment.

 A colposcopy is a procedure that provides a close view of the tissue of the cervix, vagina, and vulva to rule out any disease.
 It’s something our doctors might order after an abnormal Pap smear.
 The colposcopy is also used to diagnose:

 Some patients feel anxiety at the prospect of having a colposcopy, which is why Capital Women’s Care offers it in the office.
 That allows patients to have the test done in a relaxing and familiar setting.

 Colposcopy is a relatively fast procedure.
 The patient can go back to her normal activities in less than 30 minutes, typically.
 The test itself is similar to a Pap smear.

 The patient undresses and puts on a gown.
 A speculum opens the vagina to expose the cervix.
 One of the GYN specialists at Capital Women’s Care positions a magnifying instrument, the colposcope, near the vulva.
 A bright light shines into the vagina to allow for inspection of the tissue.

 Patients might feel a mild burning sensation if it's necessary to clean the tissue to improve visualization and highlight any suspicious cells.
 If a biopsy is needed, a sharp instrument is used to remove a small piece of tissue.